 Key Advantages of Virtual Machines

-- Resource Optimization and Cost Reduction: The biggest advantage is the ability to maximize the efficiency of a powerful physical server.
-This significantly reduces the costs of purchasing multiple physical machines, as well as ongoing maintenance and energy expenses.
+- Resource Optimization and Cost Reduction: The biggest advantage is the ability to maximize the efficiency of a powerful physical server, significantly reducing costs.

-- Strong Isolation (Security Isolation): Each VM operates in an independent, fully isolated environment with its own OS, kernel and resources.
-This means that if one VM encounters a security issue, the other VMs on the same host remain unaffected.
+- Strong Isolation (Security Isolation): Each VM operates in an independent, fully isolated environment.
+If one VM encounters a security issue, the other VMs remain unaffected.

-- Flexibility and Agility: Creating a VM is much faster and easier than setting up a new physical machine.
-With features like live migration, you can move VMs between physical servers without downtime, which greatly helps in backup, recovery and handling critical workloads.
+- Flexibility and Agility: Creating a VM is much faster than setting up a new physical machine.
+With live migration, you can move VMs between physical servers without downtime.

-- Scalability: You can easily scale your applications by adding more virtual servers, allowing workloads to be distributed more effectively and performance to increase.
+- Scalability: You can easily scale your applications by adding more virtual servers.

 Disadvantages, Limitations and Challenges